Amazing experimental laryngeal masks made by Dr. Archie Brain on his journey from an idea to reality

 When Dr. Brain started to first use the Dunlop experimental laryngeal masks in patients, the cuffs performed so well that he knew, that after so many years, he was finally not far from the goal of having a device that was ready for commercial production.

 Here is an summary image where you can see some of the materials Dr. Brain experimented with.
-The “Classic” LMA, shown on your right, was the first commercially available laryngeal mask.
-The “Classic LMA” was of course made in a factory using techniques suitable for mass production.
+The laryngeal mask airway, shown on your right, was the first commercially available and this was made in a factory using techniques suitable for mass production.
 For an example, the holes in the cuff (and the bars in between) were part of a mould and did not have to be cut out separately.

 The strange dream that came true